RealNetworks: History

+Real Networks acquired Dutch game company Zylom for $21 million in February 2006.
+It became part of GameHouse.
+Glaser left RealNetworks in early 2010.

 On April 6, 2010, Rhapsody was spun off from RealNetworks.
 In July 2013, RealNetworks acquired Slingo for $15.6 million.
 The company introduced a mobile phone app called Listen in April 2014 that plays custom ringtones to those calling the user's phone.

-Notable RealNetworks employees have included Alex Alben; the first Chief Privacy Officer of Washington State; Tony Fadell, the inventor of the iPod; musician Daniel House; and Philip Rosedale, the founder of Linden Lab.

 On December 21, 2022, RealNetworks was taken private by founder and CEO Rob Glaser.

-Headquarters
+Corporate governance

 RealNetworks has its headquarters in Seattle, Washington, in the Home Plate Center building in SoDo across from T-Mobile Park, sharing the building with local television station KING-TV and Logic 20/20 Consulting.

+Notable RealNetworks employees have included Alex Alben; the first Chief Privacy Officer of Washington State; Tony Fadell, the inventor of the iPod; musician Daniel House; Philip Rosedale, the founder of Linden Lab; Maria Cantwell, a U.S. Senator from Washington; and Sujal Patel and Paul Mikesell, the founders of Isilon.